knight-raj/Hospital_analysis_SQL/README.md

 ORDER BY Total_Patients ASC
 LIMIT 1;
 ```
+Identifies the department with the lowest patient count. <br>
-Identifies the department with the lowest patient count.
+Purpose: Identifies the department with the lowest patient count.
+Explanation:
+<li>SUM(Patients_Count) calculates the total number of patients per department.</li>
+<li>GROUP BY Department groups the data by department.</li>
+<li>ORDER BY Total_Patients ASC sorts the departments in ascending order of patient count.</li>
+<li>LIMIT 1 returns the department with the lowest patient count.</li>
+<li>This helps identify underutilized departments.</li>

 ### 10. Monthly Medical Expenses Report
 ```sql